consindo/jono.nz/source/work/index.md

 [GPA Calculator](/projects/gpa/) is a basic web app to calculate what grade you need so you don't fail.

 ### swipeviewjs
-[swipeviewjs](https://github.com/consindo/swipeviewjs) is a minimal Android style swipeview for the web, primarily used in [Transit](https://transit.dymajo.com).
+[swipeviewjs](https://github.com/consindo/swipeviewjs) is a minimal Android style swipeview for the web, which was used in [Transit](https://transit.dymajo.com).

 ---

-I'm currently looking for graduate opportunities starting the end of 2017.
-Please have a look at my [résumé](https://www.dropbox.com/s/9xqdihv9l45vrh6/R%C3%A9sum%C3%A9.pdf?dl=0) and [get in touch](mailto:jono@jonocooper.com).

 <style>
 .article-entry {